-(City of Riverside, 56 Cal.4th at pp. 756-58 [citations omitted and emphasis added].)
+(City of Riverside, 56 Cal.4th at756-58 [citations omitted and emphasis added].)

-Stated simply, municipal cannabis regulation and enforcement is necessarily consistent with Health and Safety Code section 11362.83 and Business and Professions Code section 26200, which permit local governments to regulate the location and establishment of cannabis facilities.
+Stated simply, municipal cannabis regulation and enforcement is consistent with Health and Safety Code section 11362.83 and Business and Professions Code section 26200 which permit local governments to regulate the location and establishment of cannabis facilities.
 Both statutory provisions recognize local governments' interests in exercising their police powers in regulating cannabis distribution facilities in furtherance of maintaining a safe and law-abiding community.
 The statutes allow local governments to regulate cannabis facilities in accordance with the unique characteristics, needs, and public preferences of each city and county.
 Taking this into account, the legislation allows a local government to regulate cannabis facilities within its own jurisdiction, with cannabis regulations inevitably differing among communities, but remaining consistent with the general provisions of state law.
-Thus, the City's ordinance, restricting the operation of cannabis facilities, is consistent with and does not conflict with the provisions or purpose of state cannabis law or California's Controlled Substances Act.
+Thus, the City's ordinance, restricting the operation of cannabis facilities is consistent with and does not conflict with the provisions or purpose of state cannabis law or California's Controlled Substances Act.

 Petitioner contends the holding in Kirby v.
-County of Fresno ((2015) 242 Cal.App.4th 940 (Kirby)) applies to the instant case and supports state law preemption of the City's ability to employ criminal enforcement against violations of its local cannabis facility ordinance.
+County of Fresno (2015) 242 Cal.App.4th 940 (Kirby) applies to the instant case and supports state law preemption of City criminal enforcement of local cannabis facility ordinance violations.
 Petitioner is incorrect.

 In Kirby, the plaintiff filed a declaratory relief action asserting that a county ban on possession and cultivation of marijuana was preempted by state law that permitted her to cultivate medical marijuana for personal use.
 (Kirby, supra, 242 Cal.App.4th at p.
 947.)
 "The Kirby court concluded that a very narrow portion of the county ordinance at issue was preempted; specifically, the county's absolute ban on individual cultivation, punishable as a misdemeanor, was preempted by that portion of the [Medical Marijuana Program Act (MMPA)] which protects qualified patients with valid medical marijuana identification cards from arrest for possession or cultivation of medical marijuana.
 [Citations.]
 The MMPA's protection of those individuals against arrest prohibits prosecutions under local ordinances for the same conduct.
 [Citation.]"
-(Safe Life Caregivers, supra, 243 Cal.App.4th at p.
-1050 n.26.)
+(Safe Life v.
+City of Los Angeles (2016) 243 Cal.App.4th 1025, 1050.)

 Kirby is also distinguishable from the instant case.
-The ordinance at issue in Kirby was a ban on marijuana cultivation, and expressly conflicted with the Medical Marijuana Program Act (MMPA; Health & Saf.
+The ordinance at issue in Kirby was an absolute ban on marijuana cultivation and conflicted with the Medical Marijuana Program Act (MMPA; Health & Saf.
 Code, § 11362.7 et seq.), which provided immunity from arrest and prosecution for medical cultivation.
 Unlike the ordinance in Kirby, Los Angeles Municipal Code section 104.15 does not criminalize personal use or cultivation; it regulates illegal cannabis distribution facilities.

-Moreover, this Court has made clear that municipalities have the authority to prohibit the distribution of medical marijuana within their jurisdictions "by declaring such conduct on local land to be a nuisance, and by providing means for its abatement."
-(City of Riverside, supra, 56 Cal.4th at p.
+"Moreover, the California Supreme Court has made clear that municipalities have the authority to prohibit the distribution of medical marijuana within their jurisdictions "by declaring such conduct on local land to be a nuisance, and by providing means for its abatement."
+(City of Riverside, 56 Cal.4th at p.
 762, fn. omitted.)
-The MMP specifically authorizes local regulation of the establishment, operation, and location of marijuana distribution facilities.
+The MMP specifically authorizes local regulation of the establishment, operation, and location of marijuana distributions facilities.
 (Health & Saf.
 Code, § 11362.83.)
-"The legislature amended [the MMPA], effective January 1, 2012, to read ...: [¶] 'Nothing in this article shall prevent a city or other local governing body from adopting and enforcing any of the following: [¶] (a) Adopting local ordinances that regulate the location, operation, or establishment of a medical marijuana cooperative or collective. [¶] (b) The civil and criminal enforcement of local ordinances described in subdivision (a)' [Citations.]"
+"The legislature amended [the MMPA], effective January 1, 2012, to read ...: [¶] 'Nothing in this article shall prevent a city or other local governing body from adopting and enforcing any of the following: [¶] (a) Adopting local ordinances that regulate the location, operation, or establishment of a medical marijuana cooperative or collective. [¶] (b) The civil and criminal enforcement of local ordinances described in subdivision (a) . . . .'
+[Citations.]"
 (Conejo Wellness Center, Inc. v.
-City of Agoura Hills (2013) 214 Cal.App.4th 1534, 1545-46 [emphasis in original].)
+City of Agoura Hills (2013) 214 Cal.App.4th 1534, 1545-1546 [emphasis in original].